mohitahlawat2001/StackupHelpBot/README.md

 - **`/ask` Slash Command**: Users can ask questions using the `/ask` command, and the bot will respond with helpful information from the StackUp Help Centre.
 - **Query Handling**: The bot supports both `!ask` and `/ask` commands to provide user flexibility.
 - **Multilingual Support**: The bot can respond to questions in multiple languages, enhancing user accessibility across different regions.
-- **Private Messaging**: If a query starts with ?, the bot sends a private message (DM) directly to the user, ensuring privacy for sensitive inquiries.
+- **Private Messaging**: If a msg starts with ?, the bot sends a private message (DM) directly to the user, ensuring privacy for sensitive inquiries.
+- **Channel Messaging**: If a msg starts with #, the bot sends a message in the same channel where the query was asked, allowing for public responses.
 - **LLM-Powered**: The bot leverages a powerful Gemini LLM API to generate intelligent and contextually accurate responses.
 Which is fine-tuned to StackUp's zendesk knowledge base.
 - **Reply in Message Threads or in any channel**: The bot can reply to the user in the same thread or in the channel where the query was asked.